KoljaWindeler/ytube_music_player/README.md

 ## Installation went fine, what now?
 At this point you should have a new entity called `media_player.ytube_music_player` (or similar if you've changed the name).
 Open the media_browser, make sure this new media_player is selected (top right corner).
 You'll see an overview of differnt types like playlists / albums etc. Go, open a section and click play on one of those items.
 At this point you should hear some music from the remote_player.
-You don't?
-Please have a look at the troubleshooting guide below.

 Ok, the media_browser is nice, but what if you want a little more?
 Like automations, or call it via Node-Red or Appdaemon ..
 I mean, we're in HomeAssistant, right?
 Well you don't have to use the media_browser.
 You can start a playback directly.
 All you need to know is the 'type' of the media (playlist / album / track / ..) and the 'id'.